franfabrizio/just-enough-it-management/_posts/2018-04-17-about-this-blog.md

 I'm at the point in my career (a.k.a. there's more gray hair than there used to be...) where I'm starting to think about how to give back to an industry and community that's treated me very well and has created a lot of opportunities for me and my family.
 With this blog, I hope to share with you some hard-earned lessons, discuss pragmatic management techniques, and create spaces for a community of accidental IT leaders to go on this journey together, learning from and encouraging each other along the way.
-If you make an honest commitment to the effort, you can be successful at IT leadership and you can do it while remaining true to your techie roots.
-You might even have a little bit of fun doing it!

 Thanks for visiting, and I hope you find this space insightful and rewarding.
 Please share your thoughts - I still have lots to learn!